 DP14843 More Risk, More Information: How Passive Ownership Can Improve Informational Efficiency

 We identify a novel economic mechanism through which passive ownership positively affects informational efficiency in the cross-section of firms.
-Passive ownership lowers the cost of capital, encouraging firms to invest more aggressively in risky growth opportunities.
-The resultant higher cash flow volatility induces active investors to acquire more information, implying higher price informativeness for firms with high passive ownership.
-These firms also have higher stock prices and higher stock-return variances.
-In aggregate, a rise in passive ownership can also improve informational efficiency if uninformed investors are crowded out.
-We document that our mechanism applies more generally to benchmarked institutional investors.
+Passive investors' inelastic demand lowers a firm's cost-of-capital, inducing it to take more risk.
+The higher cash flow variance, in turn, incentivizes active investors to acquire more precise private information, pushing up price informativeness for firms with high passive ownership.
+High passive ownership also implies higher stock prices and higher stock-return variances.
+An increase in the aggregate size of passive investors amplifies these cross-sectional differences.
+We also document complementarities in firms' real-investment and investors' information choices that can cause information crashes.